$3.5 Million Seattlement

 What Are Jackknife Accidents?

 A jackknife is often caused by a loss of traction in the truck’s wheels, which can happen if a driver applies the brakes heavily or suddenly.
-Wet or snow-covered roads can increase the chances of the wheels losing traction.
+Wet or snow-covered roads can increase the chances of the wheels losing traction, potentially leading to harm.
 When this happens, the wheels lock up and skid, which can lead to the trailer swinging around.

 Dangerous Truck Accident Statistics in Philadelphia